Other / mixed grade configuration · Orlando, FL

 How many students attend Lake Weston Elementary?

 Lake Weston Elementary has 415 students enrolled.
-It is a other school in ORLANDO, FL.
+It is a public school in Orlando, FL.

 What is the student-teacher ratio at Lake Weston Elementary?